Azure-Samples/hdinsight-kafka-java-get-started/DomainJoined-Producer-Consumer/README.md

 The ESP jar can be built from the code in the [`DomainJoined-Producer-Consumer` subdirectory](https://github.com/Azure-Samples/hdinsight-kafka-java-get-started/tree/master/DomainJoined-Producer-Consumer).
 Note that the producer and consumer properties ave an additional property `CommonClientConfigs.SECURITY_PROTOCOL_CONFIG` for ESP enabled clusters.

-2. Facing issue with ESP enabled clusters
+1. Facing issue with ESP enabled clusters

-If produce and consume operations fail and you are using an ESP enabled cluster, check that the user `kafka` is present in all Ranger policies.
+If produce and consume operations fail, and you are using an ESP enabled cluster, check that the user `kafka` is present in all Ranger policies.
 If it is not present, add it to all Ranger policies.